"Quran explicitly refers to the return of the Jews to the Land of Israel before the Last Judgment"

 "The Last Judgment has started.
 We are facing the Last Judgment today.
 We are not aware of it.
 And all the satanic forces have come out like the wolves in sheep's clothes.
 And they are trying to attract you and you do not judge them.
 You only sit down and judge the Reality.
 It has started, it is a fact.
 It has started."

-"That Krishna has said once you get your realisation your problems are solved, physical, emotional, mental, all problems are solved and you become absolutely relaxed.
+“That Krishna has said once you get your realisation your problems are solved, physical, emotional, mental, all problems are solved and you become absolutely relaxed.
 That goes without saying.
 But I'm not here to sort of cure people and go to hospitals.
-Nothing of the kind.
-It's just who are the seekers will be blessed because this is the reward of this Last Judgment."
+Nothing of the kind. it's just who are the seekers will be blessed because this is the reward of this Last Judgment.”

-"Christ has said very clearly in the second chapter of Matthew 2nd verse "You'll be calling me Christ!
+“Christ has said very clearly in the second chapter of Matthew 2nd verse 'You'll be calling me Christ!
 Christ!
-I won't recognize you."
+I won't recognize you.'
 That's very true.
 It is not a question of who recognises Him, but He should recognize you because the advent of Christ is going to be absolutely terrible.
 He is not going to talk to you, convince you or comfort you or give you any council as I am trying my level best, but He will just come for the Last Sorting out because I declare that the Last Judgment has started.
 The Last Judgment takes place only through Kundalini awakening.
 There is no other way out.
-God is going to do it through living process."
+God is going to do it through living process.”

 The Paraclete Shri Mataji